 - Honor Your Health

-The book is centered around the premise that diets are doomed to fail.
-Evidence overwhelmingly backs this up.
+The book is centered around the premise that all diets are doomed to fail.
+The evidence overwhelmingly backs this up.
 Statistically speaking if twenty people attempted to start a diet only one would be able to successfully keep the weight off.
-In lieu of recommending a singular diet the authors focus on getting in touch with your body’s intuition.
+In lieu of recommending a singular diet, the authors focus on getting in touch with your body’s intuition.
 Teaching how to recognize your biological hunger signals and cues your body gives when you are eating in a healthy manner.
-Respecting these signals is an incredibly valuable lesson.
+Respecting these signals is a valuable lesson.
 Alongside rejecting the diet mentality is the idea to give up the notion of “good foods” vs “bad foods” as it can create a distorted relationship with food.
 Among the book were also recommendations for mindfulness in eating, finding alternative ways to deal with feelings, and learning to exercise in a way that makes your body feel good.

 Reading this book truly did change my life for the better, I recommend it to anyone who has had a complicated relationship with food and diets.
 With that said I feel the book, and others like it, are lacking something.
-The main reason many people begin dieting in the first place is because they have weight to lose, and their reasons for losing it are justified.
-There are a laundry list of health issues associated with being overweight.
+The main reason many people begin dieting in the first place is that they have weight to lose, and their reasons for losing it are justified.
+Being overweight comes with a laundry list of health issues.